Quarteera: Educational activities and organization of demonstrations

-Quarteera has repeatedly organized various demonstrations and rallies in support of LGBT rights in Russia, together with German LGBT organizations.
+Quarteera has repeatedly organized various demonstrations and rallies in support of LGBTQ rights in Russia, together with German LGBTQ organizations.
 In June 2011, the organization participated in a rally in front of the Russian Embassy in Berlin.
 The rally was also attended by activists of the Union of Gays and Lesbians in Germany, as well as the Bundestag deputy from the Green Party Volker Beck.

 In February 2012, Quarteera once again was one of the organizers of the protests in front of the Russian Embassy in Berlin against a ban on the promotion of homosexuality in St. Petersburg.
 The protest was supported by activists from the Russian "Rainbow Association", the International Film Festival "Side by Side", the International Hirschfeld Eddy Foundation and the Union of Gays and Lesbians in Germany.
 The rally was also attended by German politicians, such as member of the Bundestag, Marieluise Beck.

 On June 23, 2012, at the Christopher Street Day Parade, Russian Quarteera opened the Berlin Pride, which attracted about 700,000 people.
 Based on the artists’ Pierre et Gilles work, posters illustrating Vladimir Putin and Dmitry Medvedev were designed for the Pride.
 The posters were featured in the majority of Russian media materials about pride.
 Russian First Channel also interviewed the organizers of Quarteera at Berlin Pride.
 One of the members of the organization was invited to participate in a talk show.

 In November 2013 an activist of Quarteera, Ivan Kilber, broke through to the podium with his hands smeared with red paint and a rainbow flag, saying “Mizulina has the blood of young homosexuals and transgender people who were killed or committed suicide on her hands" during Yelena Mizulina’s speech at the conference "For the future of the family" in Leipzig, organized by right-wing magazine Compact.

 In January 2014 Quarteera participated as a guest at a parliamentary meeting in the European Parliament at a meeting devoted to discussion of issues related to human rights in Russia.
 On February 1, 2014, the Red City Hall hosted an international conference in Berlin “Gold For Equal Rights”, where one of the co-organizers was Quarteera.
-The conference was devoted to the situation of LGBT people in Russia.
-It was also attended by many Russian LGBT activists.
+The conference was devoted to the situation of LGBTQ people in Russia.
+It was also attended by many Russian LGBTQ activists.

 Every year, the organization holds "Rainbow Flashmobs" in German cities – launching helium balloons into the air on the International Day Against Homophobia, Biphobia and Transphobia.
 In July 2012 one of the founders of Quarteera, activist Ivan Kilber, was awarded the Hamburg Gay Pride prize for the invention of the "Rainbow Flashmob" in 2009, which was then held in more than 30 Russian cities, and has today turned into an international action.